 Try this and you'll never buy pre-mix expensive yogurt again! :)

 I would strongly suggest that you not get grape preserves.
 Grape preserve, we have found, does not mix well with yogurt or oatmeal.
 Strawberry seems to be wonderful.
 I will try peach and apricot next!

 Regular or Greek yogurt can be made inexpensively using your crockpot at home.
 This page features a recipe with step by step instructions showing you how to make yogurt in a crockpot.

 Warm milk till it is comfortable temperature (45-50 degrees C or 100 degrees F).
 Dissolve 1 teaspoon leftover yogurt as starter in 500 ml.
 (2 cups) milk.
 Leave in warm place overnight.
 In the morning, it will be ready.
 Store in the refrigerator.
 For thick yogurt, add a teaspoon of milk powder.

 By paramjeet from Mohali

 When I get near the bottom of my container of plain regular or Greek yogurt, I add milk, stir, place covered in hot water, and let the milk develop for a few hours into a new container of yogurt.
 Chill.
-This is not a science with me, but there are optimal temperatures, if you look online.
-I'm not picky about the consistency and quality of the yogurt, so you can experiment to suit yourself.

 This is a guide about making yogurt without milk.
 For lactose intolerant people, finding a dairy-free yogurt alternative can be helpful.
 While it possible to make dairy free yogurt, the process is a little different.